-Judge Clifton B. Newman was born in Kingstree, South Carolina, on November 7, 1951, to the late Reverend Dr. Marion L. Newman, Sr., and Alice Singleton Newman.
+Judge Clifton B. Newman was born in Kingstree, South Carolina, in 1951, to the late Reverend Dr. Marion L. Newman, Sr., and Alice Singleton Newman.

 He was raised in Greeleyville, South Carolina, where he graduated valedictorian of Williamsburg County Training School in 1969.
 His inspiration to pursue a legal career originated while playing the role of an attorney in a high school play centered around the 1954 school desegregation case of Brown v.
 Board of Education.